Media encoding troubleshooting

 Still no dice?
 Time to call for backup.

-Leave the file in the failed state (don’t delete it!), and send us a link to the video.
+Leave the file in the failed state (don’t delete it!), and send us a link to the media.
 We’ll get it cleaned up in no time. :)

 Is your video all bark and no bite - all audio, no video?